theuserge/TheUserge.github.io/deployment.md

 **Q. How to Stop the Bot?**

-To stop the running bot in Docker use this Stop Command
+To stop the running bot in Docker, use this Stop Command

 ```bash
 $ docker-compose stop